-With the single pole double throw (SPDT) switch the RF signal from the antenna is switched to RFIN in RXMode and from RF_OUT to the antenna in TXMode.
-An adjustable capacitor and an RF level detector on ANT_TUNE are used to tune the center frequency of loop antennas to reduce tolerances and capacitive proximity effects.
+With the single pole double throw (SPDT) switch the RF signal from the antenna is switched to RFIN in RXMode.

-The system is controlled by an AVR® CPU with 24KB firmware ROM and 20KB user flash for the Atmel® ATA5831, or with 20KB user ROM for the Atmel ATA5832.
-1024-byte EEPROM, 1024-byte SRAM, and other peripherals are supporting the transceiver handling.
-Two GPIO ports, PB[7:0] and PC[5:0], are available for external digital connections, for example, as an alternate function the SPI interface is connected to port B. The Atmel ATA5831/2/3 is controlled by the EEPROM configuration and SPI commands and the functional behavior is mainly determined by firmware in the ROM.
+The system is controlled by an AVR® CPU with 24KB firmware ROM and 20KB user Flash for the Atmel® ATA5782, or with 20KB user ROM for the Atmel ATA5783.
+1024-byte EEPROM, 1024-byte SRAM, and other peripherals are supporting the receiver handling.
+Two GPIO ports, PB[7:0] and PC[5:0], are available for external digital connections, for example, as an alternate function the SPI interface is connected to port B. The Atmel ATA5781/2/3 is controlled by the EEPROM configuration and SPI commands and the functional behavior is mainly determined by firmware in the ROM.
 Much of the configuration can be modified by the EEPROM settings.
-The firmware running on the AVR gives access to the hardware functionality of the Atmel ATA5831/2/3.
-Extensions to this firmware can be added in the 20KB of flash memory for the Atmel ATA5831.
-The Rx DSP and Tx DSP registers are addressed directly and accessible from the AVR.
-A set of sequencer state machines is included to perform Rx and Tx path operations (such as enable, disable, receive, transmit) which require a defined timing parallel to the AVR program execution.
+The firmware running on the AVR gives access to the hardware functionality of the Atmel ATA5781/2/3.
+Extensions to this firmware can be added in the 20KB of Flash memory for the Atmel ATA5782.
+The Rx DSP registers are addressed directly and accessible from the AVR.
+A set of sequencer state machines is included to perform Rx path operations (such as enable, disable, receive) which require a defined timing parallel to the AVR program execution.

-The power management contains low-dropout (LDO) regulators and reset circuits for the supply voltages VS, AVCC, DVCC, and VS_PA of the Atmel ATA5831/2/3.
-In OFFMode all the supply voltages AVCC, DVCC, and VS_PA (VS_PA is used only for 2.5V to 5.5V operation) are switched off to achieve very low current consumption.
-The Atmel ATA5831/2/3 can be powered up by activating the PWRON pin or one of the NPWRON[6:1] pins because they are still active in OFFMode.
+The power management contains low-dropout (LDO) regulators and reset circuits for the supply voltages VS, AVCC, and DVCC of the Atmel ATA5781/2/3.
+In OFFMode all the supply voltages AVCC and DVCC are switched off to achieve very low current consumption.
+The Atmel ATA5781/2/3 can be powered up by activating the PWRON pin or one of the NPWRON[6:1] pins because they are still active in OFFMode.
 The AVCC domain can be switched on and off independently from DVCC.
-The Atmel ATA5831/2/3 includes two idle modes.
+The Atmel ATA5781/2/3 includes two idle modes.
 In IDLEMode(RC) only the DVCC voltage regulator, the FRC and SRC oscillators are active and the AVR uses a power-down mode to achieve low current consumption.
 The same power-down mode can be used during the inactive phases of the PollingMode.
 In IDLEMode(XTO) the AVCC voltage domain as well as the XTO are additionally activated.

-An integrated watchdog timer is available to restart the Atmel ATA5831/2/3 when it is not served within the configured timeout period.
+An integrated watchdog timer is available to restart the Atmel ATA5781/2/3 when it is not served within the configured timeout period.